MariyanDeveloper/MariyanDeveloper/README.md

 # Hello there! 👋
-I'm Mariyan, a Software Developer with 2 years of experience, specializing in Revit Plugin Development and Web applications.
+I'm Mariyan, a Software Developer, specializing in Revit Plugin Development and Web applications.

 🎥 I'm also a content creator on YouTube.
 Check out my videos [here](https://www.youtube.com/channel/UCEanItgUvnUQroNkK-13Y6Q).